sciosai/TabPFN/README.md

 ### **Usage & Compatibility**

 **Q: What dataset sizes work best with TabPFN?**
-A: TabPFN is optimized for **datasets up to 10,000 rows**.
+A: TabPFN-2.5 is optimized for **datasets up to 50,000 rows**.
 For larger datasets, consider using **Random Forest preprocessing** or other extensions.
 See our [Colab notebook](https://colab.research.google.com/drive/154SoIzNW1LHBWyrxNwmBqtFAr1uZRZ6a#scrollTo=OwaXfEIWlhC8) for strategies.

 **Q: Why can't I use TabPFN with Python 3.8?**
-A: TabPFN v2 requires **Python 3.9+** due to newer language features.
+A: TabPFN requires **Python 3.9+** due to newer language features.
 Compatible versions: **3.9, 3.10, 3.11, 3.12, 3.13**.

 ### **Installation & Setup**

+**Q: How do I get access to TabPFN-2.5?**

+Visit [https://huggingface.co/Prior-Labs/tabpfn_2_5](https://huggingface.co/Prior-Labs/tabpfn_2_5) and accept the license terms.
+If access via huggingface is not an option for you, please contact us at [`sales@priorlabs.ai`](mailto:sales@priorlabs.ai).

+Downloading the model requires your machine to be logged into Hugging Face.
+To do so, run `hf auth login` in your terminal, see the [huggingface documentation](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) for details..

 **Q: How do I use TabPFN without an internet connection?**